raizen74/aws-mle/README.md

 A **trial** in SageMaker Experiments represents a single run of a training job with a specific configuration, and **trial components** capture the **stages** within that trial, such as data preprocessing, model training, and evaluation.

+`Trackers` in SageMaker Experiments automatically log metadata for each trial, including hyperparameters, datasets, and changes to the code.
+This ensures reproducibility and traceability for every experiment.

 ## SageMaker Feature store

 A **feature group** is a logical grouping of features, which is the foundation of the SageMaker Feature Store.
 It defines the schema of the data, such as feature names, types, and metadata.
 Creating a feature group is the **first step to structure and organize features**.